-If you go to Cha Am, they may not drop you directly in Cha Am town on the beach but on Narathip Road off the main road (while continuing the journey to Hua Hin, 28km further down south).
-You can either take a motorbike taxi for 50 Baht or just walk as I did, it takes you about 20 minutes to reach the beach.
+If you go to Cha Am, they may not drop you directly in Cha Am town on the beach but on Narathip Road off the main road (to continue the journey to Hua Hin, 28km further down south).
+You can either take a motorbike taxi for 50 Baht or just walk as I did, it takes you about 20 minutes to reach the beach (1.4 km).
 It’s a relaxing walk with only few houses, people and vehicles along the way.
 Quite refreshing coming from busy Bangkok.

-Since most tourists are heading to Hua Hin, the minivan will drop you somewhere near the beach so you can walk straight to your hotel/guesthouse – or look for one.
-However, recently more and more services drop all their passengers at the Minivan Station on Soi 51 (picture, see map below), which is about 1.5km from the tourist area around the Hilton Hotel (20 mins walk) .
+Since most people are heading to Hua Hin, the minivan will drop you somewhere near the beach so you can walk straight to your hotel/guesthouse – or look for one.
+However, recently more and more services drop all their passengers at the Minivan Station on Soi 51 (picture, see map below), which is about 1.5km from the tourist area around the Hilton Hotel (20 mins walk).

 On your way back just go to the Minivan Station – if you are staying in the more quiet Cha Am you will have to go back to the main road (unless you book the transport at your hotel).
-There are a few travel agents on Soi Nares Damri in Hua Hin (in front of the Hilton) where you can book your minivan back to Bangkok for the same price, often even including the pick up from your hotel.
+There are a few travel agents on Naresdamri Road in Hua Hin (in front of the Hilton) where you can book your minivan back to Bangkok for the same price, often even including the pick up from your hotel.
 Just make sure you don’t leave too late – the last service is at around 9pm.

 Bangkok to Hua Hin / Cha Am by Train